above: Performance of “Y”, New York Live Arts, September 2018, photo: Ryutaro Mishima

 RoseAnne Spradlin is available to teach classes and workshops in the U.S. and internationally.
-Spradlin has taught workshops in movement and choreography in New York City, at the American Dance Festival in Durham, N.C., on the island of Tinos, in Greece, at the TanzImAugust Festival in Berlin, at ImPulsTanz in Vienna, through Contradance in Brussels, Independent Dance in London and in Body-Mind Centering® Certification Programs in Paris, Brussels, Berkeley, CA and Amherst, MA.
-RoseAnne has taught numerous classes and workshops through Movement Research in New York City, and through her studios, Squid Performance Space (1995-2005) and Studio 65 (1992-2011).
+Spradlin has taught workshops in performance and choreography in New York City, at the American Dance Festival in Durham, N.C., on the island of Tinos, in Greece, at the TanzImAugust Festival in Berlin, at ImPulsTanz in Vienna, through Contradance in Brussels, Independent Dance in London and in Body-Mind Centering® Certification Programs in Paris, Brussels, Berkeley, CA and Amherst, MA.
+Spradlin has taught numerous classes and workshops through Movement Research in New York City, and through her studios, Squid Performance Space (1995-2005) and Studio 65 (1992-2011).
 She served as the first Director (2015-2016) of a dual-degree MFA Program in Choreography and Visual Art at Wilson College in Pennsylvania, helping to develop the core curriculum and recruiting the first two classes of MFA students.
-Examples of possible workshop offerings are listed below.
+Examples of workshop offerings are listed below.

 Presence and Performance

 This work begins by looking at each participant's presence as a performer, and how presence is expressed in relationship to choreographic material, other performers onstage and to the audience.
 In-class studies explore performance options in relationship; for example, what happens when a performer chooses a confrontational stance in relation to the audience? or to other performers onstage?
 How does an audience experience seduction on the part of the performer?
 Or compassion?
 The focus of this work is to explore the questions: What aspects of myself do I embody as I interact and perform?
 How does my embodiment affect the audience?